sd17fall/softdes.web/_notebooks/caching-and-decorators.md

-(Yep.
-Back to the instrumentation and caching now.)

 ## Caching

-Instead of *instrumenting* the code, to simply record how many times the function was called, we can modify it to *cache* the computation, and use this cached value instead of re-computing it.
+Instead of *instrumenting* the code, to simply record how many times the function was called, we can modify it to *cache* the computation, and use this cached value.

 This is exactly the same technique as caching web requests, for Text Mining.
-Here it saves repeated *computation*, instead of repeated *network activity*.
-Putting this together with the reading, it also reduces the *computational complexity*.
+Here it saves repeated *computation*.
+(There it avoided repeated *network requests*.)
+This reduces the function's **computational complexity**.

 ```python